 Zihuatanejo Airport to the Town

-Once you’ve landed in Zihuatanejo you’ll be overwhelmed by the sheer size of Ixtapa-Zihuatanejo International Airport.
+After landing in Zihuatanejo, you’ll be overwhelmed by the sheer size of Ixtapa-Zihuatanejo International Airport.
 Jokes.
 It’s tiny and convenient.
-Once you grab your bags, you have some options listed below:
+Grab your bags from their one carousel, and get a cab using the options listed below.

-Booking: Purchase a voucher at the official taxi counter inside the arrivals area.
+• Booking: Purchase a voucher at the official taxi counter inside the arrivals area. (we didn’t do this)

 Moving Around Town